nishant-sheoran/octo-stats/README.md

   </picture>
 </div>

 ---

-## 🔑 Setting Up Personal Access Token (PAT)
+## 🔑 Authentication & Permissions
-A **Personal Access Token (PAT)** is like a password 🔐 that allows applications (such as GitHub Actions) to authenticate and perform actions on your behalf.
+To allow GitHub Actions to commit and push changes, follow these steps:

-### 📝 Steps to Create a PAT:
+### 📝 Setting Up Personal Access Token (PAT)
 1️⃣ Go to **Settings** → **Developer settings** → **Personal access tokens**.
 2️⃣ Click on **Generate a new token (classic)**.
 3️⃣ Select the required scopes:
-   - ✅ `repo` → Full control of private repositories (needed to push updates).
+   - ✅ `repo` → Full control of private repositories.
    - ✅ `workflow` → Allows GitHub Actions to trigger workflows.

-4️⃣ **⚠️ Important:** Copy the token as it will disappear once you leave the page.
+**⚠️ Important:** Copy the token as it will disappear once you leave the page.

 ### 🔒 Adding the Token as a Secret
 1️⃣ Go to **Repository Settings** → **Secrets and Variables** → **Actions**.